 - Carpet fibre: For your carpet’s material, choose nylon.
 It endures higher levels of foot traffic and will last longer.
 Nylon is absorbent and thus more prone to stains, so you’ll want to choose solution-dyed yarn or use a stain treatment on the material.

 Olefin costs less upfront but isn’t as strong as nylon, so you will have to replace it sooner.
-Olefin may be stain-resistant, but it soils easy, meaning that dirt and other filth builds up on the surface.
+Olefin may be stain-resistant, but it soils easy, meaning that dirt and other filth builds up on top of the surface.

-- Carpet construction: Loop carpet is the best choice for commercial purposes.
+- Carpet Construction: Loop carpet is the best choice for commercial purposes.
 The fibres loop through the backing to make the carpet more resilient to foot traffic.
 Many consider cut-pile carpet, where the loops are cut to make the carpet softer, to be more luxurious.
 That construction can still work with the right specifications, as explained below.

 - Pile height and density: Here’s where carpet options get a bit more complicated.
 Look at the specifications of your selection.
 The yarn in commercial carpets should be short and tight together so it can endure a lot of tread.
 Especially if you decide on cut-pile carpet, choose a product with a small pile height and high density.